 - Inspect the shafts closely for damage and excessive wear in the rocker arm areas.
 In general, the bottom of the shaft will show polished signs of wear since the pushrods and valve springs force the rocker arms up against the bottom thrust side of the shaft (Figure 9).
 Use a pick to feel for any wear ridge from the polished area to where the shaft rides in the tower bore.
 Use an outside micrometer to measure the shaft from the bottom to top, side to side, and where the shaft rides in the tower.
 The diameter of the shaft inside the tower serves as the benchmark since there is no wear here.
 Checking the shaft at the rocker arm from top/bottom and comparing to side/side will show if the shaft is worn out of round.
 If the shaft is still round and there is not a wear ridge, it is reusable.
 If it is worn excessively and/or out of round, a good used/NOS replacement should be secured or the shafts and rocker arms should be sent to Rocker Arms Unlimited (California) for reconditioning.
 Slight nicks/blemishes can be lightly knocked down with 800-grit crocus cloth buffing around the shaft so as to not create flat spots.

-- If the shafts check out as usable, obtain four Dorman 555-082 (45/64″) expansion deep-cup plugs.
-Note: The LA shaft plugs are smaller than the poly 318 rocker arm shaft expansion plugs, and the A-block plugs are not reproduced.
-I have researched and personally tried five different plugs, and the 555-082 is the closet fit being a hair larger than the recommended smallest diameter for the plug.
+- If the shafts check out as usable, obtain four expansion deep-cup plugs.
+Some 1956 – 1961 shafts take a 5/8 plug (Pioneer EPC52) and others a 45/64″ (Dorman 555-082) or 11/16″ (Melling PC144).
+Note: The LA and B/RB shaft plugs are smaller than the poly 318 rocker arm shaft expansion plugs, and the A-block plugs are not reproduced.
+I have researched and personally tried five different plugs, and the above three options are the closet fits.
 With the shaft secured in a soft-jawed vice being careful not to distort the shaft, use a Q-tip to spread a thin bead of red Loctite around the inside wall where the plug will ride against the machined ridge (Figure 10).
 Drive in the new plug evenly and carefully using a bearing driver or socket that covers the outside lip (Figure 11); don’t drive against the inside of the plug since it can distort and possibly tear it.
 Drive the plug down until it seats evenly against the ridge.
 The plug will be firm to start but will compress nicely for a firm final fit without distorting the shaft.
 Note that typically the ridge on one end of the shaft is machined deeper than the other end.
 When finished, use compressed air to blow off any shaving from the ends and to blow into the shaft with the large oiling holes facing down to remove any possible shavings.

 - Turning my attention to the rocker arms, I remove the adjuster screws (if applicable) and will replace them with longer 3/8″-14 screws with jam nuts.
 I clean the arms in an ultrasonic bath of Pine-Sol, rinse in water, and immediately blow dry to stop flash rust.
 Inspect the inside bore visually and with a pick for any damage and wear.
 Most wear will be on the bottom of the bore.
 Using an inside micrometer or a telescoping bore gauge and outside micrometer, measure the bore from top to bottom and side to side, comparing the two numbers to check for wear out of round.
 Subtract the smallest rocker arm shaft diameter measured before at the rocker arm for the total clearance.
 While standard engine physics calls for .001″ per one inch of shaft diameter, the A-block assemblies I’ve measured including low-mile assemblies come in closer to .003″ clearance.
 Thermal expansion does not factor into this clearance since the forged shaft and the ductile cast iron arms expand at about the same rate.
 If the rocker arm bores are not out of round and the clearance is under .0035″, I would reuse them for a stock or medium-performance build.
 If the arm bores are out of round, the clearance is over .0035″, or the engine will see strong spring pressures and aggressive cam profiles, I’d send the assemblies to Rocker Arms Unlimited for reconditioning.